Can thermal quantum Gibbs states approve as quantum equilibrium states?: Results and Discussion

 where $\Xi[\varrho]=\sum_{i=0}^{d-1}\vert i\rangle\langle i\vert\varrho\vert i\rangle\langle i\vert$ is the dephasing operator.
 In the case of the density matrix, $\rho$ mentioned in equation \eqref{c1-fdm}, for the entropy of the dephased density matrix we have

-Therefore, because of \eqref{entropy}, the distillable coherency $C_d(\rho)$ can be calculated for the system with different $\Omega/T$.
+Therefore, because of \eqref{entropy}, the distillable coherence $C_d(\rho)$ can be calculated for the system with different $\Omega/T$.
 As we expected, the value of the $C_d(\rho)$ decreases as time goes on.
 However, as FIG. \ref{Cdf} shows the large values of $\Omega/T$ cause the system remains coherent for a long time.
 If one considers $\Omega/T$ to be large enough, the distillable coherence almost remains invariant and the system stays coherent.
 So, we can observe the interference patterns after the decoherence process, as is represented in FIG. \ref{Er}.
-This is interesting that although the decoherence effect disrupts the coherency, this setup makes it possible to bring back the coherency keeping the quantum properties alive.
-Observing coherency for the system after the decoherence process makes our interpretation of the thermalized state as a classical mixture ambiguous.
-Here, we showed that by measuring the system on a different basis one can still see coherency in the system.
-Therefore, the system in a thermalization process does not necessarily end up in a classical state.
+Since the system remains coherent, the concept of the decoherence theory becomes ambiguous.
+Also, the role of thermodynamic parameters makes us search for different causes for such behavior.
+In this regard, we study the classicality of the system's final state among the changes in thermodynamic parameters.